• Sign up for free email newsletter

 Participants will learn from the town’s executive director, clerk, sustainability director, police chief, and many more Wellesley government A-listers.

-A brief graduation ceremony would be slated to take place at a spring Select Board meeting.
+A brief graduation ceremony is slated to take place at a May 19 Select Board meeting.

 According to Assistant Executive Director Corey Testa, “Wellesley’s system of town government relies heavily on resident participation,” including elected and appointed town body members along with hundreds of volunteers who work with staff.
 “The system works best when residents understand how town government is structured, how decisions are made, and how departments and boards interact…”